-We give you the equipment, the knowledge and the field training to create a strong foundation, for a lifetime of successful fly fishing and fisheries conservation.
+We give student the equipment, the knowledge and the field training to create a strong foundation, for a lifetime of successful fly fishing and fisheries conservation.

 Male and Female Ghillies aka Counselors

-Vaccinations and boosters for students are Highly Recommended
+Covid 19 vaccinations and boosters for students are recommended

 The $500 cost for the academy includes a complete 5 wt.
-Echo Rod Kit, a Box of Flies, a Sling Pack loaded with Fishing Tools and Equipment, Knot Tying Cards, Note Book and Fly Fishing Books.
-The students will be given these items on their first day and be responsible for their gear throughout the academy.
-During their stay, they’ll be given fly fishing information that would take the average fly fisher years to accumulate.
+Rod Kit, a full box of Flies, a Sling Pack loaded with Tools and Equipment, Knot Tying Cards, a Waterproof Notebook and two classic Fly Fishing Books.
+The students are given all of the above on their first day and are responsible for their gear throughout the academy.
+They’ll receive fly fishing information that would take the average fly fisher years to accumulate.
+Plus hours of time to fish and practice casting and tying.

 In addition to getting good at the basic overhead cast, you’ll also be given instruction about more advanced casts such as the roll cast, haul and double haul casts.